 Can you SHOW your clients how much money you’ve helped them save?
-Last year, one of our brokers shared on LinkedIn that he’d helped clients save more than $1M in the past few years with freshbenies (just one of the many strategies they use with their clients).
+A couple years ago, one of our brokers shared on LinkedIn that he’d helped clients save more than $1M in just a few years with freshbenies (one of the many strategies they use with their clients).
 WOW – that’s real money!

 And they’re not the only broker who can tell this story (check out our Million Dollar Club members here).
-In just the last six years, hundreds of brokers have helped their employers and employees save $80 million – that’s over 167,000 uses of freshbenies services.
+In just the last seven years, hundreds of brokers have helped their employers and employees save over $80 million – with about 200,000 uses of freshbenies services.
 How many non-insurance, cost-containment vendors can document that kind of success?

 More to the point, how many brokers are selling the value of high usage instead of a product?
 I’m sharing 3 tips to help you stand apart as a strategic consultant.